The Pipe Platform Achieves Security and Compliance Milestone with SOC 2 Type I Attestation. Learn More

 🎀 Example 3: Audio Only Constraint

 Shows how to request access to only the microphone using { audio: true } without requesting video.
+For more information about recording audio using JavaScript, see our article Recording Audio in the Browser Using the MediaStream Recorder API.

 <script>